 Seeing the sunrise from the summit of the highest mountain in Japan is at the top of the bucket list for many adventure-enthusiasts.
 It is after all, the land of the rising sun.
 There are few greater, more rewarding, more challenging experiences in Japan than climbing Mount Fuji.
-Each year, the official climbing season – July 1 to September 10 – sees roughly 300,000 mountaineers of all ages tackle the rocky face of this 3,776-metre-high stratovolcano.
+This year, the official climbing season – July 10 to September 10 – can expect to see roughly 300,000 mountaineers of all ages tackle the rocky face of this 3,776-metre-high stratovolcano.

 The Road to the Top

 We start our Mount Fuji journey from the streets of Shinjuku, hopping on the 2:45pm highway bus and reaching the entrance of the Yoshida Trail at 5:20pm.
 There are four major trails around the mountain and each have their own starting point.
 On the southeast side are the Fujinomiya and Gotemba trails.
 On the northeast side are the Subashiri and Yoshida trails.
 By far the most popular is the Yoshida Trail which can be accessed via a 55-minute mountain shuttle bus from Kawaguchiko Station or the highway bus from Tokyo.

 The buses take you to the Fuji-Subaru Line 5th Station, 2,300 metres above sea level.
 There are restaurants, souvenir shops, an information centre, a shrine, toilets and lockers.
 Picking up a wooden Mount Fuji walking stick here is also highly recommended.
 The stick is not only useful when walking on the rough terrain but it can be branded at each hut on the way to the summit, making for a great memento.

 While the trail to Mount Fuji’s peak isn’t necessarily daunting, the sudden change in altitude can be a killer.
 To acclimate, especially for those susceptible to altitude sickness, wait at the fifth station for one hour before beginning your ascent.